 2. Urine Scald

-Depending on the size of the stones, your guinea pig’s bladder can be so irritated that it may completely block the urethra thus preventing your guinea pig from peeing.
+Depending on the size of the stones, your guinea pig’s bladder can be so irritated that it may completely block the urethra, thus preventing your guinea pig from peeing.
 The common symptom of this skin problem is when your guinea pig refuses to eat.

 Basically, cysts are pockets of pus which cause swelling, inflammation, and pain.
 The most common place where they appear is on the jawline, back, and rump but they can also appear anywhere on the body, not necessarily on the aforementioned places.

 5. Fungal Infections

 Luckily, these infections can be easily identified.
 The most common symptoms include dandruff-like skin on the coat, as well as scaly skin on feet, nose, and ears.
 The skin is, in this case, dry and looks and feels unhealthy.

-Fungal infections aren’t very dangerous if treated right.
+This can be caused by high humidity, stress, and with age, as guinea pig gets older.
+However, fungal infections aren’t very dangerous if treated right.
 In most cases, you can get away with coconut oil, which you can smear on the places where the infection began to spread.

 If you see your guinea pig drooling, that’s not because it’s hungry.
 In that case, you should think about slobbers.
-Sometimes, the fur under the jaw and on the neck remains wet from salivation and in this case, dermatitis is caused.
-It’s also called slobbers.
+Sometimes, the fur under the jaw and on the neck remains wet from salivation.
+In this case, dermatitis is caused, also called slobbers.

 To prevent this from happening, be sure to contact your vet and come up with a balanced and nutritious diet plan.
 Furthermore, you can add some vitamins and minerals to balance the diet even more.
 You can also wipe your pig’s mouth when it finishes eating.
 This way, you’ll prevent the saliva from sliding down the mouth.

 7. Greasy Seborrhea

 Greasy seborrhea is usually a problem that occurs in male guinea pigs but female pigs are prone to it too.
 This condition occurs in the area around tail and as its name implies, it’s a product of the grease gland.

-How to Prevent Skin Diseases in Guinea Pigs
+How to Prevent Skin Diseases in Guinea Pigs?

 The other reasons include poor nutrition and lack of minerals and vitamins, as well as keeping other pets with guinea pigs.
 If your guinea pig lacks vitamins, be sure to contact your vet and talk to him about balancing your pig’s nutrition and adding vitamin and mineral supplements.